joannawheeler/StaxReactCodeSamples/src/cloudkit/ck-connect.docs.md

 * Organizational Settings
   * It updates organizational settings
-  * It watches for changes in organization settings
+  * It listens for changes in organization settings